miklevin/MikeLev.in/_posts/2025-03-14-nixos-upgrade-ollama.md

 system from scratch.
 So just to go from Ollama 0.5.13 to Ollama 0.6.0 (to run Gemma 3), I was able to write this whole article waiting for the build, haha!

+## To Reboot Or Not To Reboot?

+After one of these long NixOS system upgrades, there's some stuff that's not going to be active until after a real hard reboot, because of recompiled drivers and such.
+But nonetheless, before restarting my machine, I decided to:

+    ollama --version

+...and got the 0.6.0 version reported successfully!
+Also I ran the model (which I previously pulled with `ollama pull gemma3` (which pulls the 4b version by default) only to realize 0.5.13 didn't support it yet.
+But this time:

+    ollama run gemma3

+...resulted in the screenshot you see at the top of the article.
+Great success!

 ## Gemini's Take

 **Title and Headline Ideas:**